saz/puppet-ssh/README.markdown

 ```

 ### Client only
-Collected host keys from servers will be written to known_hosts
+Collected host keys from servers will be written to known_hosts unless
+ storeconfigs_enabled => false

 ```
     include ssh::client